 WATCH the book launch at Art+Literature Laboratory with readings by the author and presentations from artists Kristin Thielking, Lisa Beth Robinson, and Lillian Sizemore, with a moderated QnA with writer Erik Ness

-Catalyzed by the work of artists including Mierle Laderman Ukeles and M. Jenea Sanchez and by a series of case studies of art-science collaborations, the book offers a guide to seeing everyday space as a portal through which we can discover old stories and tell new ones about how we dwell on Earth.
+Catalyzed by the work of artists including Mierle Laderman Ukeles and M. Jenea Sanchez the book is a guide to seeing everyday space as a portal through which we can discover old stories and tell new ones about how we dwell on Earth.
 Charting new paths can be challenging and complicated, the author reveals, but good stories always have twists and turns.